indiagrant/Spin-The-Wheel/README.md

 ## How to Switch Between Views

-To switch between the two result-view modes, update the spinWheel() and spinToTargetSegment() methods in shared/wheel/wheel.ts:
+In shared/spinner/spinner.ts, modify the spinWheel() and spinToTargetSegment() methods:

 To Use the Dialog View:
 Uncomment the dialogService.openDialog(...) block.